omega-gg/VBML/ethics.md

 ## Motion Freedom

 Motion Freedom is a set of ethical principles regarding video streaming on the Internet.
-These core principles should be implemented in software tools that are willing to innovate in that direction.
+These core principles should be implemented in software tools that are willing to innovate in that direction:
-The principles are the following:

 - The freedom to access video resources on the Internet
 - The freedom to organize decentralized video sources